Mark W. Lee: Books

 Mark Lee's first novel, The Lost Tribe, was published in 1998 by Picador USA.
 The book describes an epic journey of Africans and Americans looking for the contemporary descendants of the Lost Tribes of Israel.
 In a review of The Lost Tribe published in the Washington Post Book World, the critic wrote: "Without overwriting, Lee can convey the sprinting pace of a brush fire, the horror of an elephant slaughter, the hair-trigger tenseness of a military checkpoint."

 Lee's second novel, The Canal House, was published by Algonquin Books of Chapel Hill in 2003.
 The critically praised novel is set in Africa, London and East Timor.
 It describes the dangerous world of war correspondents and aid workers.
 In the Denver Post, the reviewer of The Canal House wrote:"A story presented in prose so fine it nearly sings, peopled with characters who burn themselves into your mind and heart."

 His work appears in Politically Inspired a collection of essays and short stories about the Iraq war published by MacAdam/Cage.
 In Publishers Weekly, the reviewer wrote:Lee's Memo to Our Journalists is a short, punchy list of editorial precautions to reporters in Iraq.
 It includes such pithy advice as: "If you and your embedded unit are lost in the countryside and searching for the main road, remember that every adult male in the world lies about most things much of the time.
 Look for a smart, honest nine-year-old."

-Children's Books
+Children's books

-On June, 2013, Candlewick Press published Mark Lee's first children's book: Twenty Big Trucks in the Middle of the Street.
+In June 2013, Candlewick Press published Mark Lee's first children's book: Twenty Big Trucks in the Middle of the Street.
 The book was illustrated by Kurt Cyrus.
 The Wall Street Journal reviewer wrote: “As mystifying as it may be to their mothers and sisters, small boys tend to be entranced by powerful vehicles.
 The very fact of trucks—let alone their variety and different purposes—gives a thrill to certain 3- to 6-year-olds.
 For these children, Mark Lee's Twenty Big Trucks in the Middle of the Street will be handsome entertainment."

 Twenty Big Trucks in the Middle of the Street was picked by Amazon.com as one of the Best Children's Books of 2013 for Ages 3–5.